victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/05_Multimodal_Interfaces.md

 1. Navigate to the  **playgrounds** section and select **Try the Chat Playground**

+>[!alert] Before you start, make sure you download the images from [house_multimodal folder](./Images/house_multimodal/) and [context folder](./Images/context/), that we are going to use later on.
->[!alert] Before you start, click on **Clear Chat** to avoid any context from previous interactions.
+> Also, click on **Clear Chat** to avoid any context from previous interactions.

+2. Ensure **gpt-4o-mini** is selected as the model in the **Deployment** pane.

-2. In the chat text box, click on the attachment icon to upload a local image.
+3. In the chat text box, click on the attachment icon to upload a local image.

 ![Uploading image as input](./Images/upload_image_icon.png)

-3. Select all the images from the ```house-multimodal``` folder on your desktop.
+4. Select all the images from the ```house-multimodal``` folder you just downloaded, by selecting one by one.
-4. Once you have uploaded the files, try these prompts to start interacting with the image:
+5. Once you have uploaded the files, try these prompts to start interacting with the image:

 ```
 Create a tagline and short description for this rental home advertisement.